rzepeda/baseServer/README.md

     ```
     Update the `.env` file with your specific configuration, such as OAuth credentials.

+### OAuth 2.0 Authentication

+This server is protected by OAuth 2.0 bearer token authentication.
+Only authorized clients with valid tokens can access the tool endpoints.

+To configure OAuth, ensure the following environment variables are set in your `.env` file (copied from `.env.example`):

+-   `OAUTH_PROVIDER_URL`: The base URL of your OAuth provider (e.g., `https://your-oauth-provider.com`).
+This is used to construct the full validation endpoint URL if not explicitly provided.
+-   `OAUTH_CLIENT_ID`: Your client ID for the application registered with the OAuth provider.
+-   `OAUTH_CLIENT_SECRET`: **CRITICAL:** Your client secret.
+This is a sensitive credential and should **never** be committed to version control.
+In production, this should be managed via secure secrets management solutions (e.g., Kubernetes Secrets).
+-   `OAUTH_SCOPES`: A comma-separated list of required OAuth scopes (e.g., `read:transcripts`).
+The token must have at least these scopes to be considered valid.
+-   `OAUTH_VALIDATION_ENDPOINT`: The full URL to the OAuth provider's token validation or introspection endpoint (e.g., `https://your-oauth-provider.com/oauth2/v1/introspect`).
+The middleware will send the bearer token here for validation.
+-   `OAUTH_TOKEN_CACHE_TTL`: (Optional) Time-to-live in seconds for caching valid tokens.
+Defaults to 60 seconds.
+Set to `0` to disable caching.

+**Obtaining OAuth Credentials:**

+You will need to register this MCP server as a client application with your chosen OAuth 2.0 provider.
+Follow your provider's documentation to obtain a `Client ID` and `Client Secret`, and to understand their token validation endpoint.

+**Example Providers:**
+-   **Auth0:** Create a "Machine to Machine Application" or a "Native Application".
+-   **Keycloak:** Create a client in your realm.
+-   **Google Identity Platform:** Create OAuth 2.0 Client IDs.

 ## Running the Servers

 The project runs **both servers concurrently** using a single command: